Yrol/Docker-Laravel-Nuxt/README.md

 ## Nuxt

-Your application is available at the [http://localhost:8080](http://localhost:8080) url.
+Nuxt application is available at [http://localhost:8080](http://localhost:8080).

 Take a look at `client/.env` file.
 There are two variables: